-Blue Bird Clematis features delicate nodding semi-double powder blue star-shaped flowers with creamy white centers at the ends of the branches from mid spring to early summer.
+Golden Tiara Clematis features delicate nodding gold bell-shaped flowers with crimson anthers at the ends of the branches from mid summer to early fall.
 It has green deciduous foliage.
 The compound leaves do not develop any appreciable fall colour.
+The silver fruits are carried on plumes from early fall to late winter.